 Peas prefer loamy, well-draining soil.
 You can use a purchased potting mix or make your own by adding lots of organic material, such as manure or compost.
 As long as there are plenty of nutrients, they aren’t picky about the soil type or pH levels.

 For the highest yields and healthiest pea plants, an inoculation powder is recommended for all types of peas.
 Peas have a special relationship with bacteria called rhizobia, which lives in the roots and fixes nitrogen into the soil, feeding the plant.

-Inoculation ensures that the right type of rhizobia is present in the roots, ready to help your pea plants grow.
+Inoculation ensures that the right rhizobia is present in the roots, ready to help your pea plants grow.
 This is especially important when growing peas in containers, where you will likely be using new, clean potting soil that does not yet have this bacteria.

-To inoculate your pea plants, you can either roll your damp pea seeds in the powder after soaking them, giving them a nice coating, or you can pinch some into the hole with the seed before covering.
+To inoculate your pea plants, you can either roll your damp pea seeds in the powder after soaking them, giving them a nice coating, or pinch some into the hole with the seed before covering.
 There’s no such thing as too much, so be generous with your inoculant, but remember that the rhizomes live specifically in the root of the pea plant, so spreading inoculant all over your soil won’t do you any good.

-Be sure to check the growth height of the peas you are planting before buying a trellis.
+Check the growth height of the peas you are planting before buying a trellis.
 Bush peas grow 18 to 30 inches tall, but pole varieties can grow up to 6 feet tall!
 Buy a trellis that will match the height of your pea plants.

 Of course, if you’re growing peas in containers indoors, it doesn’t matter what zone you’re in!